Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ## Course Description

-Independent research in computer science.
+Independent research in computer science, data science, informatics, or software engineering, as further described in detail in the Learning Objectives section.
-Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.
-Must be taken on the letter-grade basis.

-* Prerequisite: `CMPSC 580`
+* Prerequisite: `CMPSC 580` or suitable equivalent
 * Distribution Requirements: `None`

 ## Course Instructors